-I get it though.
+I get it.
 Handstands are hard, handstand progress is slow and on top of that handstands can be scary.
 From time to time you simply think that you deserve a little moment of easy success.
-A moment of no fear and just getting up and feeling the handstand.
-Training with the back to the wall might feel like a great idea for all of that but I promise you.
-If you read below you will see that unfortunately it is more fake progress than anything else.
+A moment of no fear and just getting up feeling the handstand.
+Training with the back to the wall might feel like a great idea for all of that but I promise you that if you read below you will see that it is unfortunately nothing but fake progress.
+Even worse.
+Training with the back to the wall will make your handstands worse than they were before.

 Here is why you really should not train with your back towards the wall.
 Especially as a beginner!